 An affordable, and deliciously creamy Baked Lobster mac and cheese recipe

-The ultimate Lobster Mac recipe, this Creamy Langostino Lobster Mac and Cheese with Brie is a decadent delight for any seafood lover!
-The pairing is delicious any time of year, and this is easily my favorite Langostino tails recipe.
+The ultimate Lobster Mac recipe, this Creamy Langostino Lobster Mac and Cheese with Brie is a decadent delight for seafood lovers!
+The pairing is delicious for special occasions, and this is easily one of my favorite langostino recipes.
+And the best part- it's much cheaper than using whole lobsters!

 With a creamy brie sauce base, plenty of salty parmesan and a seasoned Langostino Lobster topping- this mac and cheese is always a hit!
+Succulent langostino tail really makes this mac and cheese special.
 Serve it up for family, date night, or be the star of your next pot luck with this easy and delicious gourmet mac.

 What you need to make the Langostino Lobster Mac and Cheese